mlcommons/mlcube_examples/brats/README.md

 ### Parameters file

-This is a yaml file (`parameters.yaml`)that contains all extra parameters that are not files or directories, for example, here you can place all the hyperparameters that you will use for training a model.
-This file will be pass as a **input parameter** in the MLCube tasks and then it will be read inside the MLCube container.
+This is a yaml file (`parameters.yaml`)that contains all extra parameters that aren't files or directories, for example, here you can place all the hyperparameters that you will use for training a model.
+This file will be passed as an **input parameter** in the MLCube tasks and then it will be read inside the MLCube container.

 ### MLCube yaml file

-In these files (`mlcube_cpu`, `mlcube_gpu`) you can find the instructions about the docker image and platform that wil be used, information about the project (name, description, authors), and also the tasks defined for the project.
+In these files (`mlcube_cpu`, `mlcube_gpu`) you can find the instructions about the docker image and platform that will be used, information about the project (name, description, authors), and also the tasks defined for the project.

 In the existing implementation you will find 2 tasks:

 * example:

     It only takes one input parameter: parameters file.
-    This task read one specific parameters from the parameters file () and then print the value of the parameter.
+    This task reads one specific parameter from the parameters file () and then prints the value of the parameter.

 * run:

-    This task take the followin parameters:
+    This task takes the following parameters:

     * Input parameters:
         * input_folder: folder path containing input data